Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

     Lpinv = L' * (L*L')^-1

-The MATLAB `pinv` function achieves the same:
+The MATLAB [pinv](https://www.mathworks.com/help/matlab/ref/pinv.html) function achieves the same:

     Lpinv = pinv(L)

 > Using the leadfield L created in section 2.1, verify that these two methods give the same answer for Lpinv.
 >
-> Also try to invert L with the regular ‘inv’ command.
+> Also try to invert L with the regular [inv](https://www.mathworks.com/help/matlab/ref/inv.html) command.
 What do you get?
 >
-> Investigate the outcome of Lpinv\*L and L\*Lpinv.
+> Investigate the outcome of `Lpinv*L` and `L*Lpinv`.

 In contrast to a proper inverse matrix, where both `A*A^-1 = I` and `A^-1*A = I`, the pseudoinverse exists in only one direction.
 This can be easily seen when inspecting `Lpinv*L` and `L*Lpinv`.
 The first one does not result in an identity matrix.
 The second equation results in an identity, because it is equivalent to `(L*L')^-1 * (L*L')`.
 The matrix products between the brackets are the same, both form a square matrices and they happen to be in general invertible, thus the product between the inverse of that product with itself will yield `I`.